 Grooming Your Beard for Work

-Perhaps the most important advice you should follow when wearing a beard is too choose the right beard style for your face shape and to keep it neat and clean at all times.
+Perhaps the most important grooming tip you should follow when wearing a beard is to choose the right beard style for your face shape and keep it neat and clean at all times.

 The right beard should accentuate your most flattering features.
 Avoid styles that tend to add more length to an oval or already long face.

 Also, avoid wide sideburns if you have a short, wide face or a square jaw.

 Dealing with a patchy beard?
 Get enough sleep, stop smoking, and work out.

 You can also try beard supplements that promote hair growth and nourish the skin.
 More importantly, modify your diet to promote healthy and speedy beard growth.